FAQ · Engineering Q&A

 Six questions for engineers and qualified reviewers.
 Why simple input–output arithmetic at the discharge stage does not apply, how power scales with Q-factor and coupling, why the secondary and tertiary windings are parallel (not sequential), the architectural power hierarchy that prevents stand-alone-source readings, real TRL 5–6 engineering challenges, and the structure of independent boundary metrology under accredited protocol.

 Because the discharge stage is not a converter — it is the excitation element of a high-Q distributed resonator.
-The power injected into the switching stage and the power extracted at the load are not connected through a single linear transfer function.
+The average excitation power delivered to the resonant regime and the power extracted at the load are not connected through a single linear transfer function.
 They are connected through the energy circulation of the resonator and the coupling coefficients of the parallel extraction windings.

 In the classical controlled Townsend framework, the carrier density between the cathode and the anode follows the Townsend pre-breakdown multiplication law:

-The regime is held within the pre-breakdown window: the Townsend glow-transition criterion γ · (eαd − 1) ≥ 1 is not exceeded by design.
+The regime is held strictly within the controlled pre-breakdown window by design.
 Carrier multiplication is structured, not runaway.
 Townsend multiplication is a conductivity effect, not energy multiplication: the per-event energy remains bounded by capacitive storage (Eevent ≤ ½ CA Vbreak²).

-A reviewer comparing Eevent directly with Pload without applying the frequency and channel aggregation arrives at the wrong order of magnitude.
-This is the most systematic evaluation error in pulsed and regime-based architectures.
+A reviewer comparing Eevent directly with Pcustomer without applying the frequency and channel aggregation arrives at the wrong order of magnitude.
+This is one of the most common evaluation errors in pulsed and regime-based architectures.

 The primary winding (4) is implemented as a flat-spiral (pancake-class) coil with high inter-turn distributed capacitance.
 At the operating frequency this is not a lumped inductance with an external capacitor — it is a distributed LC resonator with parameter distribution, whose resonant frequency arises from the coil geometry itself, not from the product L · C of lumped components:

-The functional form F is a well-known engineering domain; the specific geometric realization producing stable MHz resonance with high loaded Q-factor under multi-kilowatt power extraction is physical know-how jointly protected by the patent and the engineering implementation — the topology is reproducible from the schematic, but the working geometry is not.
+The functional form F is a well-known engineering domain; the specific geometric realization producing stable MHz resonance with high loaded Q-factor under multi-kilowatt power extraction is physical know-how jointly protected by the patent and the engineering implementation — the general topology is publicly described, while the optimized working geometry remains protected engineering know-how.

 Because the architecture does not operate in transformer mode.
 It operates in three-coupled-resonators mode: three independent LC circuits, tuned to a common resonant frequency, coupled through the shared electromagnetic field of the distributed primary resonator, each with a distinct functional role and distinct coupling coefficient.